WorldsOrg/worldsbase/README.md

 Here is an example template for deploying a Vault on Railway: https://railway.app/template/vOXRB-

-(If you are testing locally and can use the Vault's cli, you can find the corresponding commands in Hashicorp Vault's documentation)
+(If you are testing locally with a Vault deployment other than Railway and want to use the Vault's cli, you can find the corresponding commands in Hashicorp Vault's documentation)

 Once your Vault is deployed on Railway, you need to unseal the vault:
 ```bash
 export VAULT_ADDR=<your public networking endpoint from Railway>